liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-6-managing-faces.md

 - `getInitParameter()`:

     Return the value of the specified application initialization parameter (if any).
-This must be the result of the `javax.portlet.PortletContext` method `getInitParameter(name)`<sup>[[6.71](tck-tests.md#6.71)]</sup>.
+If the result of calling `PortletConfig.getInitParameter(name)` is non-null, then return the non-null value.
+Otherwise, return the result of calling `PortletContext.getInitParameter(String)`<sup>[[6.71](tck-tests.md#6.71)]</sup>.

 - `getInitParameterMap()`:

     Return an immutable `Map` whose keys are the set of application initialization parameter names configured for this application, and whose values are the corresponding parameter values<sup>[[6.72](tck-tests.md#6.72)]</sup>.
 The returned `Map` must implement the entire contract for an unmodifiable map as described in the JavaDocs for `java.util.Map`.
-This result must be as if it were synthesized by calling the `javax.portlet.PortletContext` method `getInitParameterNames`, and putting each configured parameter name/value pair into the result.
+The map keys must be the union of the key names from `PortletConfig.getInitParameterNames()` and `PortletContext.getInitParameterNames()`.
+Each map value must be equal to the non-null result of calling `PortletConfig.getInitParameter(name)`.
+Otherwise, if `PortletConfig.getInitParameter(name)` returns a null value then the map value must be equal to the result of calling `PortletContext.getInitParameter(name)`.

 - `getRemoteUser()`: